-What’s the difference between self-isolation, social distancing and social shielding?
+What’s the difference between self-isolation, social distancing and shielding?

-- Staying away from other people in your home.
+- limiting contact with other people in your home.
 Try to keep at least 3 steps (2 metres) away from others, particularly people over 70 or with a long-term condition

-Shielding is a way to protect people who are extremely vulnerable from coming into contact with coronavirus by minimising all interaction between them and other people.
+At the start of the pandemic, this group were advised to practise shielding.
+Shielding is a way to limit CEV people from coming into contact with coronavirus by minimising all interaction between them and other people.

 People in this group who think they’ve developed coronavirus symptoms of coronavirus should get advice from the NHS 111 online service or call NHS 111 as soon as they get symptoms.

 What you can read next:

 - How can I cope with staying at home?